 All the air left my lungs.

-I was horrified at what he had done, but more than that, I felt hot guilt at how small a price I paid in this war.
-Fighting my dismay, I noticed Robert’s Riviera parked next to my minibus.
+I was horrified at what he said he had done, but more than that, I felt blistering guilt at how small a price I paid in this war.
+Fighting my dismay, I noticed Robert’s Riviera parked next to my VW minibus.

 “Mike,” I said, “There’s a guy here.
 Combat experience.
 He knows.
 He’s right here, and he can help.”

-For whatever reason, he had trusted me with his pain; he needed to do it one more time.
+For whatever reason, he had trusted me with his pain; I hoped he could do it again.
 I stood and eased toward my neighbor’s door.
 Robert answered my knock shirtless, no prosthetic.
 For the first time, I saw his abdominal scars.
 “Got a Marine with severe problems here,” I whispered.

 “Where?” he asked.

-We looked around and saw Mike at the bottom of the stairs slumping toward the corner of the fourplex.
+We looked around and saw Mike at the bottom of the stairs, ducking under the clothesline and heading for the front of the fourplex.

-Robert shouted, “Marine!” like a drill sergeant.
-Mike stopped, looked up at us, and immediately started to turn away.
+Robert shouted, “Marine!”
+Mike stopped, looked up at us, but immediately started to turn away.

 “Marine!”
 Robert yelled again, pointing the stub of his forearm at him.

-Mike stopped.
-He seemed stunned.
+This time he stopped.
 Robert and I bounded down the stairs.
-By the time we got there, Mike had dropped to his hands and knees.
+By the time we got to him, Mike had dropped to his hands and knees.
 Robert gave me a sign to stay back.
 He knelt in front of Mike.

 Without looking up, Mike said, “I’m a mess.”